Iain Mackintosh: Theatre producer, 1961–1973

-Theatre space designer, 1973–
+Theatre space designer

 After working as theatre design consultant to architect Graham Law on the Eden Court Theatre, Inverness, Mackintosh started his second career in 1973 as a designer of theatre space, joining Richard Pilbrow at Theatre Projects Consultants.
+He retired from Theatre Projects in 2006.

-His first project was the Cottesloe Theatre at the National Theatre, London.
+His first project at Theatre Projects was the Cottesloe Theatre at the National Theatre, London.
 The National Theatre building on London’s Thames Southbank, designed by architect Sir Denys Lasdun, was then under construction as the new home for the National (which had been founded at the Old Vic in 1964).
 The Cottesloe was the third and smallest theatre, holding up to 400 people.
 It was located in an abandoned space under the rear of the Olivier Theatre stage.
-In 1973 this was a huge empty shell served by a partially complete foyer designed for only 200.
+In 1973 this was a cavernous empty shell served by a partially complete foyer designed for only 200.

 While the National’s Olivier and Lyttleton Theatres are fixed-format, the Cottesloe can be recast into many arrangements to suit the production design.
 The simple design of the Cottesloe, with two galleries of audience seating surrounding three sides of the room, was ground-breaking.
 In 2013, on the 50th anniversary of the National, Director Nicholas Hytner wrote: ‘What Iain Mackintosh did when he was asked to make a theatre inside that big black empty box had a touch of improvisatory genius.’

 In November 1973, when presenting the design concept to the National’s Director, Peter Hall and John Bury, head of design, Mackintosh coined the phrase ‘courtyard theatre’.
 He later wrote ‘Courtyard, Cockpit or whatever … [it] should be particularly useful for experiment in non-scenic theatre … outdoor Fortune or indoor Blackfriars … or for the more formal expression of Grotowski or anyone else who has explored the notion of a ritual gathering of onlookers … The finish should be simple and workmanlike – it is designed to be unfinished in the sense that actor, designer and designer must ‘fill’ the whole space, and the audience complete the furnishings as wallpaper does a room’.